 Sometimes I go into a DIY with schematics and a thought out plan.
 This DIY planter was not one of them.
 I stumbled through it and, aside from some really great Pinterest inspiration, made it up as I went along.
 Mostly, I just did what worked best for me – don’t be afraid to do the same.
 Also, just know you can still opt for an easy DIY and it will turn out great!

 Here are some of the best DIY projects planter designs I could find on Pinterest (they’re randomly throughout the Casa de ABD Pinterest Board).
 I made note of their general layouts and added my own design twist to it to come up with the final planter box plans.

 We needed something that would stand the test of Florida heat and rain but also add character and richness to the backyard.
 When it came to building our planter, we decided to use two different types of wood.
 One for the outside (visible) portion and another for the inside (frame) portion.

-– Cedar Wood – I chose cedar for the outside walls and paneling because it’s known to hold up well outdoors.
+– Cedar Wood – I chose cedar fence pickets for the outside walls and paneling of the garden bed because it’s known to hold up well outdoors.
 It’s extremely durable and has a rich texture and color.
 It’s often used for outdoor furniture, home siding, fences, etc. It keeps its shape and doesn’t rot for upwards of 20 years outside.
 It seemed like a safe bet.

 – Pressure Treated Wood – This was used as the inner frame.
 It resists termites and decay, and it’s pretty standard for wood projects that are exposed to the elements.